 The wireless signal will be available during normal library hours.
 As a courtesy, the library decided to allow a brief period of availability before and after hours; the service will be available from 9:00 am till 1 hour after close.

 The connection is filtered with the same technology used on the wired machines.
 This filtering does *NOT* install any software to the client computer.
 For unfiltered access, please see the front desk for access to a library computer.

 The library verified signal strength inside the library.
 If areas of the library are found to have weak signal, please let the front desk know.
 We will investigate and, if feasible, improve the signal.
-Some areas outside the library may see useable signal strength, however, we do not guarantee signal strength outside the building.

 *Thanks to Allentown Public Library for the below connection information*

 Making the Connection

 If your wireless card is not already configured (Windows 2000/XP)